ToraenN/wikibots/README.md

 # Convert interwiki links between Guildwiki and Guild Wars Wiki:
 Checks that page exists on GWW or GW before converting the link.
 You can choose either direction to convert and either all possible links or select whether each unique link is converted.

+# Update build ratings
+Check a build (or category of builds) to ensure its Real-Vetting template matches the real rating, and update the template if necessary.

 # Userspace moves
 Moves all of a userspaces subpages to a new name and updates links to them.